-In Fig.~\ref{fig10} the fluxes of secondary nuclei and protons produced by primary (accelerated) Iron nuclei are exposed.
+In Fig.~\ref{fig11} the fluxes of secondary nuclei and protons produced by primary (accelerated) Iron nuclei are exposed.
 The secondary nuclei are presented as three groups: heavy secondaries (summed over $A$ from 40 to 56), the intermediate group ($A$ from 26 to 39) and the light group ($A$ from 2 to 25).
 The proton flux is summed over all $A$.
 One can see that heavy secondary nuclei dominate.
 The spectrum 'cutoff' caused by photo-disintegration is less steep and starts earlier than the GZK cutoff.
 Flux of secondary protons is subdominant.

-As the aim of these two papers we consider a study of fundamental properties of propagation of UHE nuclei through CMB and EBL in an analytic approach.
+As the main result of these two papers we consider the study of the fundamental properties of propagation of UHE nuclei through CMB and EBL in an analytic approach.
 In a forthcoming paper of this series we will build more realistic models for a direct comparison with the observational data.